arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-integration-account.md

 -Name 'my-integration-account' `
 -CertificateType 'Public' `
 -CertificatesFolder "C:\Certificates"
-# Uploading certificate 'MyFirstCertificate.cer' into the Azure Integration Account 'my-integration-account'
 # Certificate 'MyFirstCertificate.cer' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
-# Uploading certificate 'MySecondCertificate.cer' into the Azure Integration Account 'my-integration-account'
 # Certificate 'MySecondCertificate.cer' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
 ```

 Uploading *all public assemblies* located in a specific folder into an Integration Account and set add a prefix to the name of the certificates.